PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "What about that one," the Farm Boy asked, pointing to a lamp that hung on it's own peg high on the wall.

-"Oh, that, you have a very good eye, my lad.
+"Oh, that, you have a very good eye, my friend.
 That is the magic lantern of Lamptopolis.
 It cannot be broken and it never goes out as long as it's carried."

 "Lamptopolis?" asked the Farm Boy.